 The duration of protection is vaccine-specific.
 Yellow fever is supposed to last a lifetime, but doctors recommend that you get a booster shot after 10 years.
 For typhoid, a booster shot is needed after two years.
 Do not assume that you are still protected against a disease if you were vaccinated against it a long time ago.
 Visit your physician to get a booster shot to make sure you are safe before traveling and ask them for a booklet where you can keep track of your vaccinations needs.

 Proof of vaccination

 Before you make an appointment to get immunized, try to locate your vaccination records (baby book, family physician, etc.).
 It will be very helpful for the physician to know what vaccinations you need.
 Also, make sure to ask the person administering your vaccines for a booklet where your vaccines and the dates of injections are listed.
 If you already have one, provide it so it gets updated.

-International Certificate of Vaccination or Prophylaxis (ICVP) to prove that you have had yellow fever vaccine.
+Certain countries require proof of yellow fever vaccination.
+Upon immunization, you should receive a yellow card called the International Certificate of Vaccination or Prophylaxis (ICVP) to prove that you have had yellow fever vaccine.
 Note that the proof is only valid 10 days after the injection.